Since | 19.0 |

 Start/End/Inc

 The first frame, last frame, and increment size (in frames) between each cook request made of the input to populate the cache.
-The first two values control the range of frames over which the Cache should apply, and the third value allows the stage to be super-sampled for improved motion blur, or sub-sampled to preserve memory (at the cost of accuracy, as USD simply uses linear interpolation between time sampled values).
+The first two values control the range of frames over which the Cache should apply.
+The third value allows the stage to be super-sampled for improved motion blur, or sub-sampled to preserve memory (at the cost of accuracy, as USD simply uses linear interpolation between time sampled values).

 Shift Range to Source